 For example, in A & P, you learned that potassium plays a role in cardiac muscle action potentials.
 In Med Surg, you learn that a patient with hyperkalemia will show changes on the EKG, be at risk for cardiac arrest, and that medications that shift potassium into the cell will be given in an effort to prevent this from happening.
 You’ll need to know which patients are at risk for hyperkalemia, what labs to draw in addition to potassium, and how to monitor the patient.
 In other words, it’s so much more than just the “what.”

 One of the biggest challenges students have is knowing how to focus their studying for this particular class when there is SO MUCH information on each and every topic (chances are, your Med Surg text is one of the biggest you’ve ever had!).
 It can be overwhelming to think you have to know EVERYTHING about a disease condition, which leads to students overstudying, wasting time, and heading down the path toward burnout.
 And we definitely don’t want that!
+Get a double dose of these tips by listening to them in episode 166 of the Straight A Nursing podcast.

 Focus Your Studying with the LATTE Method